Lights, camera, action, and behind the action

 Dellapina says a good moral from the second story is “Don’t let your own madness divide your family.”

 The third story is when we see greed take its greatest number of victims yet.
 Tom Walker (senior Joel Mitchell) turns to an evil entity when in a pinch for money.
-He betrays his wife, Lucy Walker (sophomore Sophia McCabe), and goes to make a deal with, what is referred to in the play as, “the devil.”
+He betrays his wife, Lucy Walker (sophomore Sofia McCabe), and goes to make a deal with, what is referred to in the play as, “the devil.”

 Tom Walker starts to scam dozens of people to compensate for the deal he made.
 Dragging others into poverty, driving himself crazy and ultimately leading to the demise of himself and his wife.
 This dramatic end to the whole play really ties things together.
 A violent end really draws the morals to an irrefutable conclusion.